 Margaret Whittum is an actor, director, producer and voiceover artist from the mountains of Colorado.
+She is currently in the MFA Acting program at the Academy for Classical Acting at the Shakespeare Theatre Company in Washington, D.C.
 Margaret has directed The Zoo Story, Into the Woods, The 25th Annual Putnam County Spelling Bee, and True West, among others.
 Favorite roles include Willy Wonka in Charlie and the Chocolate Factory, Toinette in The Imaginary Invalid, the Witch in Into the Woods, and Fruma-Sarah in Fiddler on the Roof.
-She is currently Associate Artistic Director of Visionbox Studio, under the leadership of Artistic Director Jennifer McCray Rincon.
+From 2013-2014, she was Associate Artistic Director of Visionbox Studio, under the leadership of Artistic Director Jennifer McCray Rincon.

 She founded the Seoul City Improv comedy group in 2007, and SCI has since toured throughout Korea, and to Taiwan, Tokyo, Hong Kong, Beijing, Colorado, and throughout Canada.
 Margaret graduated from Colorado College with a degree in Drama, cum laude.

 Margaret started classes at the MFA Acting program at the Academy for Classical Acting at the Shakespeare Theatre Company in Washington, D.C.
 She will perform in repertory shows June 15-28, 2015, and graduate in July 2015!

 Margaret returned to the Telluride Playwrights Festival in July.
 She played Emily in Tonight at Noon by Jeff Tabnick, directed by Eric Nightengale, and she also MC’d and performed in the Improv Night.

 She also got to go to the Galapagos Islands!